In Swedish: Kometjakten, 1946 /

 In Finnish: Muumipeikko ja pyrstötähti, 1955

 The second Moomin book, Comet in Moominland (Swedish title Kometjakten / Mumintrollet på kometjakt / Kometen kommer) was published in 1946.
-Comet in Moominland is often seen as a first novel in the series as it introduces many of the main characters, like Snufkin and Snorkmaiden, and is set in Moominvalley.
+Comet in Moominland is often seen as the first novel in the series as it introduces many of the main characters, like Snufkin and Snorkmaiden, and is set in Moominvalley.
 Also Snork, and the Muskrat are presented in this book.

-Right after the first Moomin book, The Moomins and the Great Flood, was published, Tove Jansson started to work with the next story.
+Right after the first Moomin book, The Moomins and the Great Flood, was published, Tove Jansson started to work on the next story.
 Writing and drawing Moomin stories gave Tove a new vent for expressing herself.
-Like the first book, also Comet in Moominland was partly written during the war when the life was unpredictable.
+Like the first book, also Comet in Moominland was partly written during the war when life was unpredictable.

-Like in the book The Moomins and the Great Flood, also in Comet in Moominland, the relationship of family members and an openness towards visitors are essential topics.
+Like in the book The Moomins and the Great Flood, also in Comet in Moominland, the relationship of family members and openness towards visitors are essential topics.

 The book, Kometjakten was published in Swedish (in Finland) in 1946 and few positive reviews were written about it.
 Kometjakten was published in Sweden in 1947 and it was translated into Finnish not until 1955.

 By reading the different versions of the books it can easily be seen how the Moomin characters have changed and developed over the decades.
-In the first Moomin books the Moomins have for example narrower nose as the same characters in the later editions or books.
+In the first Moomin books the Moomins have for example narrower noses as the same characters in the later editions or books.
 See the pictures of the evolution from here.